mullenkamp/booklet/README.rst

 Benchmarks
 -----------
-From my initial tests, the performance is comparable to other very fast key-value databases (e.g. gdbm, lmdb).
+From my initial tests, the performance is comparable to other very fast key-value databases (e.g. gdbm, lmdb) and faster than sqlitedict.